RxnRover/CyRxnOpt/docs/source/developer/add_new_optimizer.rst

       ]

 #.
 In the `set_config()` function, you need to add the necessary code to
    handle and initialize the optimizer.
-This function mainly handle the steps before the optimizer cycle begin.
+This function mainly handles the steps before the optimizer cycle begins.
 Code lines that you need to generate your reaction space, handle the format of configuration data into your algorithm format, and generate initial files will go inside `set_config()` function.

 #.
 If your optimizer requires training steps, add the necessary code for
    training inside the `train()` function.
-This function important if your optimization algorithm required initial training of the model.
+For example, AMLRO is required to train the initial ML model before starting the active learning prediction.
-   For example AMLRO is required to training initial ML model training before start active learning prediction.
-Therefore in AMLRO optimizer class train function includes code lines to generate training dataset.
+   Therefore, the AMLRO optimizer class `train()` function includes code lines to generate training dataset.

 #.
 In the `predict()` function, add the code lines for predicting the
    optimum reaction conditions.
-This function will return the optimal reaction conditions should run in next cycle.
+This function will return the optimal reaction conditions that should be run in next cycle.
 Actual optimization loop/prediction step, code should implement here.

 #.
 In the `_import_deps()` function, write necessary package import
    lines.
-Each package should be added to the `_imports` dictionary, and for the dictionary key, use the package name. as a example numpy and pandas import here.
+Each package should be added to the `_imports` dictionary, and for the dictionary key, use the package name.
+As a example, `numpy` and `pandas` are imported here:

    .. code:: python